cartridge-gg/controller.c/examples/python/README.md

 ### Import Errors

 If you get import errors:
-1. Make sure the Rust library is built: `./scripts/build.sh`
+1. Make sure the Rust library is built: `cargo build --release ./scripts/build_python.sh`
 2. Check that nanobind is installed: `pip install nanobind`
 3. Verify the Python path includes the bindings directory
 4. Ensure the dynamic library path is set correctly